carlmaps/Django-Projects/README.md

 # Django-Projects

+### Personal Portfolio
-This a personal portfolio website written in Django
+This a personal website that contains sample project portfolio and personal blogs